Jessica Embury

 Encoding Geography Research-Practice Partnership (RPP)

-As a team of geography and computer science teachers and researchers, our goal is to encourage students from diverse backgrounds to engage with spatial and computational thinking and methods.
+As a team of geography and computer science educators and researchers, we aimed to inspire students from diverse backgrounds to explore spatial and computational thinking.

-Embury, J., Nara, A., León, K., Herman, T., Rey, S., Solem, M. (In review).
+Embury, J., Nara, A., León, K., Herman, T., Rey, S., Solem, M. (In Production).
 Assessing the effects of geocomputation lessons on secondary school students’ perceptions of geography and computer science.
+Annals of the American Association of Geographers.

 Skills